AldenL/CovidCases/README.md

 ### Line Graph of Cases By Borough

+Below is a line chart of all cases by each NYC borough.
+As we can see, Brooklyn and Queens make up a majority of the cases.

 ![graph](graphs/CasesByBoroughLine.png)

 ### Pie Chart of Cases By Borough

+The pie chart further shows how many covid cases occur in Brooklyn and Queens with percentages of 30.42% and 28.36% respectively or a total of 58.78% of the covid cases in NYC.
+This may be due to Brooklyn and Queens being suburban areas where people are more likely to not wear masks and follow covid protocols.
+Unlike in Manhattan, where even though it is more population dense, people are more cautious by wearing masks and strictly following protocols.

 ![graph](graphs/CasesByBoroughPie.png)

 ### Map of Cases By MODZCTA

+Below is a folium map of NYC split into MODZCTA, which are essentially modified ZIP codes used by the NYC Health Department.
+The covid cases in each MODZCTA is displayed in red.

 ![graph](graphs/mapBorough.JPG)